kessenma/rozenite/packages/metro/README.md

 - `include` - Array of package names to explicitly include (optional)
 - `exclude` - Array of package names to exclude from loading (optional)
+- `destroyOnDetachPlugins` - Array of package names that should be destroyed when switching panels instead of maintaining their state (optional, by default all plugins persist their state)

 ## Plugin Discovery